lifthrasiir/rust-strconv/README.md

 ## `flt2dec`

+**Note: This is now on the tree (rust-lang/rust#24612)!
+This part of code remains available in the public domain for other uses.**

 Floating point number to decimal string for the valid representation (i.e. rounds to the original value when converted back).
 In progress.